Are you passionate about the sports industry? Do you think a career in sport business is right for you?

 networking in sports Cultivates Professional Relationships:

-Network building takes time and effort, but building professional relationships while in school and while working in entry-level positions is crucial to landing the job you want in a sports-related field.
+Network building takes time and effort, but building professional relationships while in school and while working is crucial to landing the job you want in a sports-related field.

-In other words, never expect someone to just offer you a job or an internship — internalize now that you must build professional relationships to advance in the workforce later.
+In other words, never expect someone to just offer you a job or an internship — internalize now that you must build professional relationships to advance in the workforce.

 Whether you’ve enrolled in a sport business graduate program or not, it’s never too early to start building your professional network.